-The Southwest Washington Flexible Training (SWFT) Center is a 12,000 square foot facility that will be used to house a variety of equipment and provide training for trades education in our region.
-This project is made possible by a $1.3 million grant from the TransAlta Coal Transition Board.
+The Southwest Washington Flexible Training (SWFT) Center is a 12,000 square foot facility that houses a variety of equipment and provides training for trades education in our region.
+This project was made possible by a $1.3 million grant from the TransAlta Coal Transition Board.

-Currently under construction, this building will be the first of its kind in our region.
+This building is the first of its kind in our region.
 The building has three fully equipped classrooms as well as a large “flexible” space.
 This space has the ability to house nearly any kind of equipment for a wide variety of industrial training.

 This building is a part of Centralia College’s vision to address employer demand in our service area.
 Research by the Lewis County Economic Development Council, Centralia and Chehalis School Districts, and the Washington State Auditor note that local employers are unable to fill mid-level skill openings in the trades.
 Direct trades education is an important step in fulfilling this need.